 Why Choose Combs Waterkotte for DUI Defense in Chatham, IL

-When you’re facing DUI charges in Chatham, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
+If you’re dealing with DUI charges in Chatham, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
 Here’s why drivers throughout Chatham, IL trust Combs Waterkotte to defend them in DUI cases.

 Extensive DUI Defense Experience

-Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Chatham, IL.
-We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.
+With over 60 years of combined legal experience and more than 10,000 cases handled, our attorneys have successfully defended countless DUI cases across Chatham, IL.
+We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us